Roses Are Red (My Love): All-time charts

+Certifications

 Ronnie Carroll version

 In the UK, a cover version by Northern Irish singer Ronnie Carroll reached No. 3 on the Record Retailer chart on August 8, 1962, the same week that the Bobby Vinton record peaked at No. 15.
 It peaked at No. 7 in the very first Irish Singles Chart published in September 1962.

 Chart performance

 Other versions

 In July 1962, David MacBeth released his version of the song as a single on Piccadilly Records.

 The song was recorded by Jim Reeves in 1963 and released on the album Gentleman Jim, one of the last albums released while he was still alive.

+Caterina Valente recorded the song in German, Rosen Sind Rot（1962）.The single reached #7 in Germany.
+Musik-Charts 1962 ranked the record #29 in their year end ranking.